Luke-in-the-sky/telegram_digest/README.md

 Some Telegram chats are way too active for me to keep up with.
 Let's pull the last N days from these chats, summarize and send a digest, instead

 ## How to
+Set your keys for anything that does not have a default value in `AppConfig` (`config.py`):
+1. TELEGRAM_BOT_TOKEN: str
+1. TELEGRAM_API_HASH: str
+1. TELEGRAM_API_ID: str
+1. TELEGRAM_SESSION_STRING: str
+1. POE_PB_TOKEN: str
+1. POE_CHAT_CODE: str
+These can be placed in any of the following places:
+1. as environment variables (eg `export`), including as secrets that then get exposed as environment variables
+1. in a `conf.env` file

+then do:
 ```
 $ pip install -r requirements.txt
 $ python telegram_digest/main.py